Continuing Education (CE) FAQs

 How do I know if an event is offered for CE?

-Events approved for CE are identified in ABAI’s convention app, online program, and print program.
-Events designated as "BACB" are approved for BACB CE units (CEUs), events designated as "PSY" are approved for APA CE, and events designated as "QABA" are approved for QABA CE.
+Events approved for CE are identified in ABAI’s convention app, the online program, and the print program.
+Events designated as "BACB" are approved for BACB CEUs; events designated as "PSY" are approved for APA CE credits; events designated as "QABA" are approved for QABA CEUs; events designated as "NASP" are approved for NASP CPD.

 How do I know if an event contains BACB ethics or supervision content?